cdeccio/cougarnet/README.md

 terminal is running an instance of [tmux](https://github.com/tmux/tmux/), and the key strokes you just entered split the terminal horizontally.
 To switch back and forth between the two panes, press `Ctrl`+`b` followed by the up or down arrow, to move up or down, respectively.
+Or you can use your mouse by clicking in the pane in which you would like to focus.

 In one pane of `h1`, enter the following command: